-(Last Updated on : 21/03/2017)
+(Last Updated on : 10-11-2018)

-lies in the opulent culture of the state, where exotic food is being prepared in the kitchen of the Nawabs since the year of its origin.
+is known for its spicy food all around the country.
+The inspiration behind such delicious variations of food lies in the opulent culture of the state, where exotic food is being prepared in the kitchen of the Nawabs since the year of its origin.
 The Andhra cuisine comprises of both vegetarian and non-vegetarian dishes.
-The most enchanting factor of the cuisine of Andhra Pradesh
+The food of Andhra Pradesh is identified with that among the Mughals

-Features of Andhra Pradesh Cuisine
+Features of Traditional Cuisine of Andhra Pradesh

-and chillies.
+leaf.
 Its huge assortment of spicy pickles

-is also a part of the meal in the Andhra Pradesh as it helps to neutralise the spicy nature of the food.
+are a rage all over the country.
+Curd is also a part of the meal in the region as it helps to neutralise the spicy nature of the food.

-Various Delicacies of Andhra Pradesh Cuisine
+Various Traditional Cuisine of Andhra Pradesh

-Andhra food is served with rice
+In Andhra Pradesh, food is served with rice

 and other lentil preparations, and steamed vegetables

 delicately flavoured with coconut, spices and fresh herbs